hmis-tools/hmis-api-server/INSTALL.md

 2. Set the value of the Authorization header to that id token for all requests you send to your local instance.
-Note that id tokens will only work for authorization if you've added the corresponding email address to your users table, as explained in the next section.
+Note that id tokens will only work for authorization if you've added the corresponding email address to your users table, as explained in the next section, "Create your first admin user."

 #### For developers setting up a production instance of the server: